JoshuaAdrianJones/pokemon-breeding-pairs/log.md

   - from name get egg groups
   - for egg-groups get pokemon in egg groups

-so we need mapping of
+so we need mapping of:

 ```
 pokemon name : egg groups